First, let me introduce myself.

 Well, I have a dusty piece of paper that says I have a Bachelor’s degree in Journalism from Boston University, so somebody thought I could write.
 I was also a Web Content Developer at circle.com where I wrote articles and developed content strategies for a variety of web sites.

 My real experience, however, comes from the daily practice of sitting at this desk and putting words on the page every morning.
 For 30 years and counting, I consistently journal for about an hour most days, whether or not I want to.
 And especially when I don’t want to.
 I have kept a daily journal since I was 12 years old and have never flagged in my dedication to the craft.

 I write by hand and have filled over 200 notebooks with the innards of my tumultuous brain.
+(That’s a sampling of my journals in the header up there.)
 Some rough math bears out that I’ve spent at least 12,000 hours journaling and filled about 34,560 pages.
-If that doesn’t qualify me to give you some free advice on the topic, well, you should read my post on Perfectionism.
+If that doesn’t qualify me to give you some free advice on the topic, well, you should read my post on overcoming perfectionism.

 While the quality of my journaling is debatable, the quantity is undeniable.
-And as you’ll hear me tell you over and over if you spend any time on this website, quantity is always our goal when it comes to journaling.
+And as you’ll hear me tell you repeatedly if you spend any time on this website, quantity is always our goal when it comes to journaling.
 You take care of the quantity, and the quality will take care of itself.